Free 30 hours childcare entitlement for working families

 During this time, your child will keep the additional hours.
 Eligibility will be checked again at the end of this period, and if still not eligible, you will no longer receive the additional hours.

-If you have already applied for 30 hours childcare and are having problems accessing your account please view this guide from the HMRC.
+If you have already applied for 30 hours childcare and are having problems accessing your account read

 Do providers have to offer the extended hours?

 No, some providers will not be able to deliver the offer, perhaps due to restrictions on their premises.
 Others may choose to remain as sessional care.

 Individual providers do not have to offer the full day and can select their opening hours to meet local need.
 They may wish to work in partnership with other providers to make a full day.
 You are able to access the entitlement across at most three different providers.

 What can I do now to make sure my child gets a place?